- 7 Min Read

 This guide is drawn from both personal experience and two years of extensive research.
 All the info here can be applied to the following N54-equipped vehicles:

 - BMW 1M Coupe (E82)

 - BMW Z4 (E89)

-Electric Water Pump & Thermostat:
+Electric Water Pump & Thermostat Failure:

-The N54 uses an electric water pump instead of the typical chain or belt-driven mechanical water pump.
+The BMW N54 uses an electric water pump instead of the typical chain or belt-driven mechanical water pump.
 The electric water pump has a lot of benefits over the mechanical variant.
 It warms the car up faster in the cold winter months.
 It keeps running after the engine is off to cool down the turbos after a spirited drive.
 Also, because the engine isn't running the water pump, it ever so slightly takes stress and load off the engine making it more fuel efficient and powerful.

 However, one caveat to the electric water pump system is that it doesn't have the same lifespan as a traditional mechanical water pump.
 Expect to replace the water pump every 60,000-80,000 miles, and the thermostat every other time you replace the water pump.
 Luckily, these aren't too expensive.